 Metal Alloy Selection

 Wire forms have a wide range of applications.
 The design process starts with the selection of the right type of metal alloy.
-For most clients, the first decision will be whether to use stainless steel wire or carbon steel wire.
-Both stainless steel and carbon steel wire come in many different alloys.
+For most clients, the first decision will be to use stainless steel wire or carbon steel wire.
+Both stainless steel and carbon steel wires come in many alloys.
 Our wire forming equipment can handle many different alloys.
 Our experienced engineers can help you select the right alloy for your application.

 304, 316, 201, and stainless steel spring wire are some of the different stainless steel wire alloys that we keep in stock to deliver short lead times.
-Each of these alloys have different properties.
+Each of these alloys has different properties.
 Contact us for more information.

 1008, 1018, and carbon steel spring wire are some of the different carbon steel wire alloys that we keep in stock.
 Each alloy has different properties and goes through different processes during metal fabrication.

 Wire Diameter Selection

 Next, you will want to choose the right wire diameters for your custom wire forms or steel wire products.
 This decision will be largely based on your application.
 Our design engineers are experienced steel fabricators and can guide you in the selection of the right wire diameters for your products.
 Often, several different wire diameters will be incorporated into the same custom wire form or welded wire assembly.